Foundational Sources and Purposes of Authority in Madayin

 The Madayin system that continues to be maintained by the Aboriginal Yolngu people of Arnhem Land in the Northern Territory is a holistic system of legal, religious and political authority.
-A recent increase in publically available information has enabled a broader audience to learn about the Madayin system.
-This article analyses the foundational sources of authority and purpose in the Madayin system.
+A recent increase in publicly-available information has enabled a broader audience to learn about the Madayin system.
+This article examines Madayin primarily on its own terms by analysing the foundational sources of authority and purpose in that normative system.

 Authors who publish with this journal agree to the following terms:

 - Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.